Self-perceived health statistics

-The data concerning pain and physical discomfort come from the European health interview survey (EHIS).
+The data concerning bodily pain come from the European health interview survey (EHIS).
 This source is documented in more detail in this background article which provides information on the scope of the data, its legal basis, the methodology employed, as well as related concepts and definitions.

 Limitations of the data